Who should buy the New Balance XC72

 Who should not buy

 The XC-72 takes most of its design cues from a 70's archived running model called the UXC72V1.
-It has a progressive, fashion-forward aesthetic that looks familiar yet very refreshing, retro but significantly ahead of time.
+Many stylish sneaker fans are pleased with its progressive, fashion-forward aesthetic that looks familiar yet very refreshing, retro but significantly ahead of time.

 Hard ground traction design

-Its two distinctive outsole patterns, uniquely angled midsoles, and extended rubber design from the outsole add oomph to the traditional low-cut design while enhancing its overall grippiness.
+Its two distinctive outsole patterns uniquely angled midsoles, and extended rubber design from the outsole add oomph to the traditional low-cut design while enhancing its overall grip.

 Excellent cushioning for cozy all-day wear

-Although it doesn't have any modern cushioning, this pair feels more comfortable than you would expect.
+Although it doesn't have any modern cushioning, many attested that this pair feels more comfortable than they expect.
 Like its New Balance siblings, it felt significantly cozy even when worn all day.

 New Balance's signature premium quality

+Many admire the New Balance XC72's overall comfort due to its premium quality materials.
 Its upper is finished off with soft leather, durable knit mesh and chrome-free pigskin suede.
-No visible glue stains or unfinished stitches seen on any part of the shoe.
-You'll definitely get to enjoy what you've paid for.
+No visible glue stains or unfinished stitches are seen on any part of the shoe.

 - The toe's squared design is influenced by concept car designs from the 70s.